thoas/picfit/README.rst

 Upload
 ------

-Upload is disabled by default.
+Upload is disabled by default for security reason.

+Before enabling it, you must understand you have to secure yourself this endpoint like only allowing the /upload route in your nginx or apache webserver for the local network.

+Exposing the **/upload** endpoint without a security mechanism is not **SAFE**.

-You can enable it by enabling the option and adding a source storage in your configuration file.
+You can enable it by adding the option and adding a source storage in your configuration file.

 ``config.json``